garlicspoofiyy/btcusd-price-prediction/README.md

 - `Pipfile.lock`: Pipenv lock file with pinned dependency versions
 - `Dockerfile`: Dockerfile for containerizing the application

+### Data Source

+The data used for training the model and making predictions is sourced from the Kaggle dataset [Bitcoin Price Trends with Indicators (8 Years)](https://www.kaggle.com/datasets/aspillai/bitcoin-price-trends-with-indicators-8-years).

 ## Features

 - Fetches BTC-USD data from Yahoo Finance.